 “We had vaginal sex five weeks and six days after our son was born.
 I remember the specific day because we didn’t quite make it to get cleared by my OB-GYN — which I’m not recommending!
 I was so self-conscious about my body being so different than it was pre-baby, but my husband didn’t seem to notice or care!
 It was definitely different.
 I’ve never felt so bonded or close to him.
 It was a good different.” — Stephanie, 31

-“I had my baby three months ago and haven’t yet.
+“I had my baby three months ago and haven’t [had sex] yet.
 But that’s because of so many reasons that people don’t talk about.
 I wore literal diapers the first two months because I was suffering from really bad incontinence.
 It’s so embarrassing.
 I feel like my husband is going to look at me so differently.
 Someone once said when I was pregnant that now I’m ‘used and abused.’
 That kinda stuck with me.
 Now I’m also suffering from postpartum depression and postpartum anxiety.
 So my mood is pretty miserable.” — Lindsay, 40

 “Per my midwives, they advised waiting a minimum of two to three months before trying so that the stitches in my vaginal area could heal (which took six weeks to dissolve).
 Prior to that, intimacy was in the form of verbal affirmations/appreciation, cuddling, kisses, and hugging — but no sex and related forms (blow jobs, etc.).
 It’s not that we did not want to.
 It’s because we were busy caring for a new tiny human that needed us 24/7 and were physically exhausted.
 Meanwhile, I was still bleeding frequently, and my body needed ample time to heal.
 In fact, I was told to not even walk more than a few steps to allow my body to recover (even stairs were a big no-no in the beginning).
 Ultimately, I think we tried to have sex three months after having our little one.
 To be honest, I felt slightly guilty I could not have sex with my husband, but I think this was all in my head because he has always been an incredible, loving, and patient person — and was very mindful/thoughtful of my cues mentally and physically (if not more so when I was in postpartum).” — Tiff, 30